cpswarm/SimulationOrchestrator/README.md

  - The ability to send a Start Optimization message to the Dummy Optimization Tool
  - The ability to receive correctly the result of the optimization, when it is finished
  - The test verifies that the optimization is correctly finished

+### Test kubernetes

+This test is used to verify:
+ - The possibility to use the Java client to connect to a Kubernetes Master.

 ## Test configuration